Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: EXPERIMENTS

 Lastly, we present several qualitative examples illustrating how the introduced fusion method improves object detection of traffic actors in the ATG4D data set.
 Figure \ref{fig:qualitative} shows three examples where the MultiXNet baseline fails to detect actors at longer distances while having a clear view in the camera image (shown as solid circles in BEV).
-In all three cases our proposed method is able to reliably detect the far-away actors, which include all three actor types of interest (vehicle, pedestrian, and bicyclist, respectively).
 The LC-MV model also detects several additional actors missed by MultiXNet, which are shown as dotted circles.
 We can see that the trajectory predictions for the additional detected actors are also accurate compared to the ground truth, exemplifying good performance of the proposed approach in terms of both object detection and motion prediction.